Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Explaining the anomalies

 \section{Explaining the anomalies}

-The primary objective of this paper is to investigate whether the 2HDM Type-I can explain the excesses observed at the LHC and LEP data over the $92-98$ GeV or so mass range.
+The primary objective of this paper is to investigate whether the 2HDM Type-I can explain the excesses observed at the LHC and in LEP data over the $94-96$ GeV mass range.
 To do so, we need to define the signal strength corresponding to these three excesses.
-The signal strength is formulated as a ratio between the observed number of events to the expected number of events for a hypothetical SM Higgs of mass $95$ GeV.
-Assuming the Narrow Width Approximation (NWA), the signal strength for the $\tau^+ \tau^-, \gamma \gamma$ and $b \Bar{b}$ channels can be parameterised as cross section ($\sigma$) times the branching ratio ($\mathcal{BR}$),
+The signal strength is formulated as a ratio between the observed number of events to the expected number of events for a hypothetical SM Higgs state of mass $95$ GeV.
+Assuming the Narrow Width Approximation (NWA), the signal strength for the $\tau^+ \tau^-, \gamma \gamma$ and $b \Bar{b}$ channels can be parameterised as cross section ($\sigma$) times $\mathcal{BR}$, as follows:

 Here, $h_{\rm SM}$ corresponds to a SM like Higgs Boson with a mass of 95 GeV while $\phi$ is a 2HDM Type-I Higgs state with the same mass.
 The experimental measurements for these three signal strengths around $95$ GeV are expressed as